 Even at ground level people have experienced feeling very ‘closed in’ and say they can feel some unseen person, breathing on their neck or cheek!
 Yikes!

 4 - McGlohon Theatre

-Where McGlohon Theatre now sits was once the site of a church built in the late 1800s.
-However, it was replaced by the current building in 1903 although it still served as a church.
+Where McGlohon Theatre now sits was once the site of a church, built in the late 1800s.
+However, it was replaced by the current building in 1903 and still served as a church.

 In the early 1950s it was transformed into what is now McGlohon Theatre and it is one of the most haunted places that Charlotte has to offer!

 Employees say that when they are in the basement they can hear someone singing upstairs, even though they know that it is empty!

 They have also reported the sound of phantom footsteps, when they know that they are alone in the building!